jflenero/go-web-stuff/README.md

-Go Stuff
+Go Web Stuff
 ========================

-A continuously expanded list of packages/frameworks and tools for Go development that are useful or interesting.
+A continuously expanded list of packages/frameworks and tools for Go Web development that are useful or interesting.

 - [Web Frameworks](#web-frameworks)